jfalcou/spy/README.md

 # Purpose
-Detection and versioning of operating systems, compilers, architecture and other element are traditionally done using preprocessor macros.
-Library like [Boost.Predef](https://www.boost.org/doc/libs/release/doc/html/predef.html) provides a sanitized interface on top of those but still live in a world where the preprocessor is king.
+Detection and versioning of operating systems, compilers, architecture and other elements are traditionally done using preprocessor macros.
+Library like [Boost.Predef](https://www.boost.org/doc/libs/release/doc/html/predef.html) provides a sanitized interface on top of those, but still lives in a world where the preprocessor is king.

-SPY is a C++17 (and onward) library that gathers similar informations and provides a `constexpr` compatible interface to access those information, thus making their exploitation within `constexpr` context possible.
+SPY is a C++20 (and onward) library that gathers similar information and provides a `constexpr` compatible interface to access that information, thus making their exploitation within `constexpr` context possible.

 The complete [documentation can be found here](https://jfalcou.github.io/spy).